Home

 Wedding Invitation Wording

 Wedding invitation wording can vary.
 Depending on who is hosting the wedding, the wording will change.
-For instance, if the Brides parents are hosting the wording can read two ways.
-One is to list only the brides parents as the host or requester and two, to list the bride and the grooms parents.
+For instance, if the bride's parents are hosting, the wording can read two ways.
+One is to list only the bride's parents as the host or requester and two, to list the bride's and the groom's parents.
 The groom's parents being listed as a courtesy.
-In the case of the bride and groom hosting they would word it so that everyone knows it's them doing the inviting.
+In the case of the bride and groom hosting, they would word it so that everyone knows it's them doing the inviting.

 Here is a list of rules that will help you with your invitation wording: